 THR 140 Production Participation (1-3) F, Sp.
-Forty hours of supervised practical work in any area of theatrical activity for each credit.
+Supervised practical work in any area of production activity for each credit.
 May be repeated for a total of 6 credits.
 Course grades assigned on a pass-fail basis.

 THR 218 Oral Interpretation (3) F (even-numbered years).
 Oral reading and analysis of prose, poetry, and drama.
 Same as COM 218.
 Prerequisite: COM 104.